-- Division staff will review the applications for basic eligibility.
-The Division will submit eligible applications to The Florida Council on Arts and Culture which will serve as the grant review panel.
+- Division staff will review the applications for eligibility.
+Eligible applications will then be submitted to the Florida Council on Arts and Culture who serve as the grant review panel.

-- The panel will evaluate each application on the three review criteria and assign a score
+- The panel will evaluate each application on the review criteria and assign a score

-- The Division forward a ranked list to the Secretary of State.
+- The Division forwards a ranked list to the Secretary of State.

-- The Secretary of State approves the ranked list to be submitted to the Legislature for funding recommendations.
+- The Secretary of State approves the ranked list for submission to the Legislature for funding consideration.